 The Collaboration Agreement will continue on a program-by-program basis until neither party has any royalty payment obligations with respect to such program or, if earlier, the termination of the Collaboration Agreement or any program in accordance with the terms of the Collaboration Agreement.
 The Collaboration Agreement may be terminated in its entirety, or on a program-by-program basis, by Incyte for convenience.
 The Collaboration Agreement may also be terminated by either party under certain other circumstances, including material breach, or on a program-by-program basis for patent challenges of patents under the applicable program, in each case as set forth in the Collaboration Agreement.
-If the Collaboration Agreement is terminated in its entirety or with respect to one or more programs, all rights in the terminated programs revert to us, subject to payment to Incyte of a reverse royalty of up to 4% on sales of future products, if we elect to pursue and are successful in development and commercialization of products arising from the terminated programs.
+If the Collaboration Agreement is terminated in its entirety or with respect to one or more programs, all rights in the terminated programs revert to us, and, depending on the stage of research or development of the terminated program, subject to payment to Incyte of a reverse royalty of up to 4% on sales of future products, if we elect to pursue and are successful in development and commercialization of products arising from the terminated programs.